Bamboo floors are tremendously popular these days among builders, renovators, and homeowners due to their eco-friendly nature.

-The material is being used in construction for more than thousands of years and is still admired by construction companies and developers.
+The material has been used in construction for more than thousands of years and is still admired by construction companies and developers.

 Homeowners who want to “go green” when building their houses also prefer using bamboo, thanks to its non-toxic and environmentally safe properties.

-When in the market to pick the bamboo floors, typically you will find three types of bamboo flooring options.
+When in the market to pick bamboo floors, typically, you will find three types of bamboo flooring options.
 These include:

 Strand-woven bamboo floors are therefore an ideal choice for those looking for a solid sustainable bathroom floor.